oroinc/crm/README.md

 TODO
 ====

+- clean way to play with backend type and add some new

+- use many tables for values ?

 - use translatable interface / use a custom translation mecanism in place of doctrine gedmo extension

 - use a distinct attribute manager (not mixed with product manager)